dougalstanton/dougalstanton.net/pages/capoeira-training-diary.markdown

 In summary I need to work on keeping people's attention and giving them a mental task to achieve is the best way to do that.
 So I will run through everything I've written so far and make sure I've got "thinking points" or "mental tasks" for everybody.

+# 2015-05-05

+A ragtag session including a small sequence transitioning from martelo do chao to rabo de arraia.
+Also a Mestre Camaleao special for defending the rabo de arraia: step into the non-kicking side and reach the hand over to the grab and lift the hip of the kicking side, to flip the person over.
+It wasn't greatly successful but we did it full speed for about 5 minutes so there wasn't much opportunity to improve it.